BMC rakes in 1.5k cr from FSI premium

 Civic officials said the premium collection is phenomenal, but feared this may not always be the case because of the slump in the property market.
 "Those who paid the premium are the builders whose projects are on-going.
 The market is now facing a down-turn and many developers may not opt for the extraFSI immediately," an official said.

-non-transparent and highly corrupt building approvals system.
+The new policy was also formulated to streamline the non-transparent and highly corrupt building approvals system.
 It curtails the municipal commissioner's discretionary powers to grant building concessions to developers.
 Earlier, municipal commissioners liberally cleared projects with unusually large flower beds, voids, lily ponds and car decks.
 These areas are not included in the building's FSI.
 These concessions allowed developers to build an additional 50% to 80% above the permitted built-up area.
 They would sell these free spaces at market rate and then encourage them to illegally amalgamate these areas to make the apartment bigger.

 But, among the worst to be hit by the new policy were small-time builders operating in the Bandra-Khar-Juhu belt.
 Over the past decade. these builder had been making a huge killing by manipulating building concessions granted to them by successive municipal commissioners.